AdmHkmi/GMi-Final-Year-Project/README.md

 - Funtionalities
 1. Set up the session more properly and correctly.
-2. Student Login Process
-3. Put comment on all code files.
+2. Put comment on all code files.

 - CSS
 1. Manage CSS (Phone, Tablet, Desktop).